neil-edelman/boxes/readme.md

 ![Example of trie.](web/trie.png)

 An [&lt;N&gt;Trie](#user-content-tag-8fc8a233) is a trie of byte\-strings ended with `NUL`, compatible with any byte\-encoding with a null\-terminator; in particular, `C` strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.
+It can be seen as a [binary radix trie](https://en.wikipedia.org/wiki/Radix_tree) or [Morrison, 1968 PATRICiA](https://scholar.google.ca/scholar?q=Morrison%2C+1968+PATRICiA)\.
+The branches do not store data on the strings, only the positions where the strings are different\.

 It has the same asymptotic run\-time as keeping a sorted array of pointers, but lookup is faster because it keeps an index; likewise insertion is slower, \(asymptotically, it still has to lookup to insert,\) because it has to update that index\.
 Experimentally, insertion performs linearly worse, and lookup performs logarithmically worse, then a hash `Set` starting at about 100 items\.
-However, advantages of this data structure are,
+However, advantages of this data structure over a hash include,

- * because it is deterministic, a stable pointer suffices instead of a node \-\- one can insert the same data into multiple tries;
+ * a stable pointer suffices instead of a node probably means one less pointer indirection on object\-oriented structures because it is a one\-to\-one mapping;
- * for the same reason, it has no need of a hash function;
+ * for the same reason, one can insert the same data into multiple tries;
- * the keys are packed and in order;
+ * it is naturally packed and in order by dictionary bit on key without a hash function;
- * moreover, it is easy to search for like keys\.
+ * it is easy to search for like keys\.

 `Array.h` must be present\. `<N>Trie` is not synchronised\.
 Errors are returned with `errno`\.
 The parameters are `#define` preprocessor macros, and are all undefined at the end of the file for convenience\. `assert.h` is used; to stop assertions, use `#define NDEBUG` before inclusion\.